watir/watirbook/elements/link.md

     browser.a(:href => "clicked.htm").flash
     => 10

+The above code will not work in watir gem, but this one will:

+    browser.a(:href => "file:///Users/zeljko/Desktop/clicked.htm").flash
+    => nil

+Click it with

     browser.a(:href => "clicked.htm").click
     => []

+or

+    browser.a(:href => "file:///Users/zeljko/Desktop/clicked.htm").click
+    => 0.078119

 Did you remember to tell tell the browser to go back to `link.htm` with `browser.back`?